Hannahvandenbos/ExplainableAuthorshipVerification/README.md

   <li>"Video Games"</li>
 </ol>

-The PAN20 dataset needs to be downloaded from: https://zenodo.org/records/3724096 \
+The PAN20 dataset needs to be downloaded from [PAN20](https://zenodo.org/records/3724096) \
 You can opt for both the large or small version.
 The small version was used in this research. \
 Store the two jsonl files in the *explainableAV/PAN20* folder.